 Babies should always sleep in a crib or bassinet that meets current safety standards.
 The crib should be free of soft objects and loose bedding, and it should provide a firm sleep surface.
 Parents should also make sure that their baby’s room is smoke-free and avoid the use of sleep positioning devices.

-A recent study confirmed that babies should not sleep unattended in their car seat, swing or bouncer.
+A 2019 study confirmed that babies should not sleep unattended in their car seat, swing or bouncer.
 When these devices are used in place of a crib, infants are more likely to fall, flip and suffer from positional asphyxia.

 Tiffany Martin, a physician assistant in the neonatal intensive care unit (NICU) at Novant Health Forsyth Medical Center reiterated the point.
 “I have experienced firsthand the anguish parents go through at the loss of a child,” Martin said.
 “There is substantial evidence from around the world showing that sleeping your baby on their back for every sleep or nap significantly reduces the risk of SIDS.
 There is still a lot we don’t understand about SIDS, but by consistently doing the little things the right way, the risk can be significantly reduced.”